pupilfirst/pupilfirst/docs/users/cohorts.md

 **Cohort Description**: This short description about the cohort.

-**Cohort end date** (optional): If set, the course will be marked as _ended_ for the cohort on this date.
+**Cohort end date** (optional): In general, cohorts will always have an end date, we made it optional to allow unlimited access.
+If set, the course will be marked as _ended_ for the cohort on this date.
 Students will retain preview access to the course, and their own submissions, but they will not be able to complete new targets.
+We should recommend setting an end date if possible as a good practice.

 ## Editing cohorts